kevgleeson78/Theory-of-algorithms-project/README.md

 The string form the application do not match.

-The results from both tests above would indecate that there is a problem somewhere withthe application.
+The results from both tests above would indicate that there is a problem somewhere with the application.

 ### Steps taken to find a solution.

 #### Two variables of t within a for loop:
 There are two instances of t within a loop.
-The union message block M.t and the loop varable t.
+The union message block M.t and the loop variable t.
 M.t[t] is used inside this loop it may be causing unwanted behaviour.
 Action taken:
-Mesage block M.t change to M.q[t]
+Message block M.t change to M.q[t]

 Result: No change in output.
 #### Removing endian converter
 Removing endian swap function to see if it causing the issue:

 Result:
-No chnage in output
+No change in output

 #### Removing endian check
 Remove endian check function.